Four ways you can find out about me and my photography:

 Before I arrived in Australia—that was in July 2012—as well as earning a real, pay-the-bills living, I led photography workshops in places like the English Lake District, the Yorkshire Dales, the Scottish Highlands, the Northumberland and Yorkshire coasts, and the Brecon Beacons.
 I developed photography workshops for HF Holidays, and I taught adult education photography for Cumbria County Council.

 Getty Images, the world’s biggest stock photography agency, likes my photographs.
 Click here to see some of my work that they have selected for licensing.
 But, if you think that being a Getty contributor is a good way to dispense with your day job, read this.
+[Update: I am in the process of resigning from Getty.
+This is because of the way they are treating photographers and their work, specifically opening up all of their images for free use on just about all social media.
+Details here.]

 What qualifies me to teach photography?